IsabekovTemirlan/sale-hoze/README.md

-This is my own diploma project on the MERN stack.
+This is my own project on the MERN stack.